Up to 35% Off Raised Beds

 The Madagascar palm tree can do well in the open ground or pots in the garden, decorating the territory with its exotic appearance.

-• Plant Size: Up to 15 feet tall
+height height Up to 20 feet tall

 Madagascar palms aren’t palms but are actually deciduous succulents.
 They grow on a wide gray trunk featuring bluish-green foliage and thorny stems.